 Director R.K.
 Nayyar (husband of the legendary actress Saadhana) could not draw praiseworthy performances from the lead pair.
 Despite being in double role, Saira Banu could not do much except looking beautiful (she was called ‘Beauty Queen’ in her heyday).
 Joy Mukherjee is over the top for most of time especially when he is trying to brainwash the lady for his vested interest (in fact, the vested interest of his party).
 It’s the seasoned actors of Bollywood – Ashok Kumar and Moti Laal who have delivered towering performances and thereby succeeded at least partially in hiding the deficiencies of the script.
 The supporting cast has done well.

 A much better screenplay should have been written for the noble theme of the movie which is good in bits and pieces only.
 Even today if this theme can be picked up and a logical, coherent and taut script is written on that premise, a good director may be able to present a memorable movie with that.
 I wish I get an opportunity to make a movie on this theme.

-Summing up, Yeh Zindagi Kitni Haseen Hai is an opportunity wasted.
-However courtesy some impressive sequences, some great performances, some good songs, beautiful locations and above all, the great theme; I recommend this movie as a decent one time watch to those who are fond of watching golden oldies.
+Summing up, Yeh Zindagi Kitni Haseen Hai is a great opportunity wasted.
+However, courtesy some impressive sequences, some great performances, some good songs, beautiful locations and above all, the great theme; I recommend this movie as a decent one time watch to those who are fond of watching golden oldies.